cpt-waffle/lhl-lectures/w09d04BR-Rails-Namespaces-and-Nesting-Resources/notes.md

 # --------- Agenda -------------

-- File/Controller Structure~
+- advanced routing
-- Active Record
+- active record

-- Routes and Nested resources
+- Abouts controller ?
-- QA
+- BONUS: maybe will talk about the private part of controller

 ---